2024/25 Indy Pass Buyer’s Guide

 How to use your Indy Pass

-Access and pricing (Prices for 2024-25 as of March 1, 2024)
+Access and pricing (Prices as of spring 2024 before it went off sale)

 Indy Base Pass: Adults $349; Kids $199.
 This pass includes some blackout days.